House Flies in the North and East Bay of California

 Found on every continent except Antarctica, the house fly is one of the most familiar of all insects.
-House flies are generally found in greatest numbers during the hotter summer months and generally live in close proximity to humans and animals.
+House flies are generally found in the greatest numbers during the hotter summer months and generally live in close proximity to humans and animals.
 These pests breed in animal wastes and decaying organic material, including animal corpses and food waste from which they can pick up bacteria and viruses that may cause human disease.
 House flies defecate most every time they land, contaminating food, with the potential to spread disease.

 House Fly Habitat